A House Is Not a Home (TV series)

-The Synopsis
+Synopsis

 In 1970s Hong Kong, the construction industry was booming, but hidden dangers, due to corruption often jeopardized the public's safety.
 Lok Fai (Bak Man-biu) is one of these construction company owners.
 He has two wives, the first, Yuen Heng Wan (Tang Pik-wan) has 3 children including a gay son, Lok Wah (Simon Yam).
 Lok Fai's second wife Wong Yee Tak (Nam Hung) has two daughters, Lok Lam (Liza Wang) and Lok Man (Tsui Mei-leng).

 Between the two families, sandwiches Lok's friend a banker and his lawyer son who helps to mediate between the two wives but Heng Wan and her best friend, Sze Li Mo-Yung (Lee Heung-Kam), have deep hatred for them.
 Lok Lam creates a magazine, but the magazine's publication has Lok Wah's nude photos! (based on the 1970s standard, it is) This causes a war among the two families, and all hell breaks loose....with the anti-corruption ICAC investigators (played by Chow Yun-fat and Bill Chan respectively) who are hot on Lok Fai's trail.
 With his unworthy son-in-law Ma Chun Yau (Ha Yu) taking over the business it is now up to Lok Lam to save the family business.

-Success

-The series was hugely successful after its broadcast and established Liza Wang's status in TVB with her portrayal of Lok Lam, the heroine of the story.
-The ensemble cast (including Tang Pik-wan and Pak Man-biu) helped make the series a success.
-Liza herself sang her own version of the theme song.
+History

+The TVB drama A House Is Not a Home premiered on 1 August 1977 and had 110 episodes.
+Roman Tam sang the series' theme song.
+His performance became more popular than the theme song "Raging Tide".
+The series was viewed by 2.6 million people, which broke the previous record.

+Legacy

+According to the scholars Heung-wah Wong and Hoi-yan Yau, Liza Wang's depicted Lok Lam, the heroine of the story, as a strong woman which "found great favor with Hong Kong audiences, especially young women".
+Numerous Hong Kong women mimicked the "Lok Lam hairstyle", which is a "straight shoulder-length cut with a wavy fringe".
+Career women viewed Lok Lam, a powerful woman focused on her career, as their exemplar in the several years after the drama was broadcast.

+The heroine's brother was depicted as "sissy" gay man.
+Although a small part, during 1970s Hong Kong television, his character was "the major representation" of a gay Hong Kong man.
+The South China Morning Post's Lisa Cam said A House Is Not a Home made Liza Wang, Simon Yam, Ha Yu, and Tang Pik-wan "Hong Kong acting legends".